lsst-dm/dm_dev_guide/python/testing.rst

 `lsst.utils.tests.TestCase.assertFloatsNotEqual`
    Asserts that floating point scalars and/or arrays are not equal.

-Note that `~lsst.utils.tests.TestCase.assertClose` and `~lsst.utils.tests.TestCase.assertNotClose` methods have been deprecated by the above methods.

 Additionally, :ref:`lsst.afw.coord <pipelines:lsst.afw.coord>`, :ref:`lsst.afw.geom <pipelines:lsst.afw.geom>`, and :ref:`lsst.afw.image <pipelines:lsst.afw.image>` provides additional asserts that get loaded into `lsst.utils.tests.TestCase` when the associated module is loaded.
 These include methods for `Coords`_, `Geom (Angles, Pairs, Boxes)`_, and `Images`_, such as: